 Commands are small mnemonics of few characters and there is some extra syntax sugar that makes the shell much more pleasant for scripting and interacting with the APIs.

 Look at CONTRIBUTING.md.

-radare2 comes with an embedded webserver that serves a pure html/js interface that sends ajax queries to the core and aims to implement an usable UI for phones, tablets and desktops.
+radare2 comes with an embedded webserver which serves a pure html/js interface that sends ajax queries to the core and aims to implement an usable UI for phones, tablets and desktops.

 $ r2 -c=H /bin/ls

 To use the webserver on Windows, you require a cmd instance with administrator rights.
-To start the webserver use command in the project root.
+To start the webserver, use the following command in the project root.

 > radare2.exe -c=H rax2.exe